thenumbernine/FFTactics_BlenderPlugin/README.md

 TODO:
 - set the alpha in blender to the material transparency ... or for me to figure out how to get it to show
 - separate the indexed-texture from the palettes, and make palettes somehow easily swappable in blender
-- ambient rgb
+- I'm handling ambient via assigning it to the world background color.  is this a good thing?
-- background color
+- background gradient somehow
 - terrain
+- exporting

 ## Sources: